 In early 2018, reportedly on the advice of NYPD 94th Pct Neighborhood Coordination Officers Rivera and Levine, Diviera Drive/Gran Torino set up a 24-hour hotline so neighbors with noise issues could text the manager on duty.
 Stumm states the manager keeps this phone on them at all times.
 However, he admitted to one lapse in this practice when a new manager didn’t carry the phone, and there were several unanswered complaints that night.

-Complaints still come in after the text hotline came into being.
+Though the text hotline addresses the complaints it hasn’t stopped the complaints.
 “Why, in almost 2 years, hasn’t anything changed, then?
 Why do we have to wake up at all hours and call the hotline.
 Wouldn’t you think that they’d learn from frequent calls/texts to the line that X volume on the speakers or X windows open or the karaoke machine at X volume do X amount of noise damage to the community and not have those same problems over and over and over again?
 After two years of “troubleshooting” why is there still trouble if your hotline is actually doing its job?” said Martinez

 “I’ve met with Officer Rivera.
 I’ve met with Officer Rivera and Oliver.
 My neighbors have met with Officer Levine, with Officer Levine and Oliver.
 They meet with the bar.
 Nothing changes,” said Marie Elena Martinez